 Those tubs of germ-killing wipes are your superhero when you’re cleaning a kid’s room.
 School-age kiddos are around so many other children during the day and can pick up a virus in a snap.
 Think past the typical light switches and door knobs, and use the wipes on remote controls, fan pulls, large toys, cube storage shelving, step-stools, and anything else that has a hard surface.

 Instead of fabric bins for cube shelving, grab a sturdy plastic bin instead that can be wiped clean easily.
 And if you’re shopping for accent furniture like desks, tables, chairs, and cabinets, opt for melamine instead of particleboard with a laminate coating.
 It’s a more durable material and doesn’t bubble up if something gets spilled on it.
 For rugs, make sure it’s a washable material that upholds it’s texture, even with a lot of foot traffic.

 Those toy cars your son plays with every day are probably pretty gross, especially if he takes them outside.
 Let him bring the cars into the bathtub for a fun play session that will also clean the cars.
 My son loved this bathtub car wash toy when he was little, and I never had to worry about germy toy cars. #momhack

 Need Help Keeping It Clean?

 Now that all the hard work is done and the room is clean, how are you going to keep it that way?
 Guess what?
 Kids aren’t born knowing how to clean their rooms, they have to be taught.
 And the way you clean may not work for their personality types.
 Here’s my free guide for having a conversation with your kids to build a cleaning routine that will actually work for them.
-Just pop your email address below and I’ll send you the worksheet immediately so you can get started!
+Just visit the Freebie Library to gain VIP access to all my bonuses.